openvinotoolkit/datumaro/docs/test_marking.md

         def test_can_convert_polygons_to_mask(self):
         """
         <b>Description:</b>
-        Ensure that the dataset polygon segmentation mode can be properly converted into dataset mask segmentation mode.
+        Ensure that the dataset polygon annotation can be properly converted into dataset segmentation mask.

         <b>Expected results:</b>
-        Dataset segmentation mask converted from dataset segmentation polygon is equal to expected mask.
+        Dataset segmentation mask converted from dataset polygon annotation is equal to expected mask.

         <b>Steps:</b>
-        1. Prepare dataset with polygon segmentation mode (source dataset)
+        1. Prepare dataset with polygon annotation (source dataset)
         2. Prepare dataset with expected mask segmentation mode (target dataset)
-        3. Convert source dataset to target, with segmentation mode changed from polygon to mask and verify that result segmentation mask is equal to expected mask.
+        3. Convert source dataset to target, with conversion of annotation from polygon to mask.
+Verify that result segmentation mask is equal to expected mask.

         """